PX4/PX4-user_guide/en/assembly/_assembly.md

 Pixhawk Autopilot systems usually include a primary [GNSS/Compass module](../gps_compass/#supported-gnss) that incorporates a [buzzer](../getting_started/px4_basic_concepts.md#buzzer), [safety switch](../getting_started/px4_basic_concepts.md#safety-switch), and [UI LED](../getting_started/led_meanings.md#ui-led), and may also have a secondary GPS/compass module.
 [RTK GNSS](../gps_compass/rtk_gps.md) modules with centimetre accuracy are also supported.

-GNSS/Compass modules [should be mounted on the frame](../assembly/mount_gps_compass.md) as far away from other electronics as possible, with the direction marker pointing towards the front of the vehicle (separating the compass from other electronics will reduce electromagnetic interference).
+GNSS/Compass modules should be mounted on the frame as far away from other electronics as possible — separating the compass from other electronics will reduce electromagnetic interference.
+Provided the direction marker is oriented upright and facing towards the front of the vehicle, or at some 45 degrees multiple offset in any axis, the orientation will be auto-detected during calibration.
+If needed you can orient at other offsets, but then you'll need to manually set the orientation.
+For more information see [Mounting a Compass (or GNSS/Compass)](../assembly/mount_gps_compass.md).

 The modules connect to either serial ports or to the CAN bus.

 ### Serial Port GNSS Modules

 The primary GNSS/compass module is connected to the flight controller ort labeled `GPS1` or `GPS&SAFETY`, which should be a 10-Pin JST GH connector.
-A second GPS/compass module, if present, is attached to the 6-pin port labeled `GPS2`.
+A second GNSS/compass module, if present, is attached to the 6-pin port labeled `GPS2`.

 ![GPS Connections](../../assets/assembly/gnss_connections.png)